ebilionis/py-best/doc/maps.rst

                  dimension corresponds to the number of inputs while the rest simply correspond to different evaluation points.
+        :param hyp: The hyper-parameters.
+Ignore it if your function \
+                    does not have any.
+        :type hyp: 1D numpy array.
+        :returns y: The result.
+        :rtype: a numpy array of the right dimensions.

+    .. method:: d_hyp(x[, hyp=None])

+        Evaluate the Jacobian of the function at ``x`` with respect to the hyper-parameters.

+        .. note:: This calls :func:`best.maps.Function._d_hyp_eval()`.

+        :param x: The evaluation point(s).
+        :type x: Can be a multi-dimensional numpy array whose last dimension corresponds to the number of inputs while the rest simply correspond to different evaluation points.
+        :param hyp: The hyper-parameters.
+Ignore it if your function \
+                    does not have any.
+        :type hyp: 1D numpy array.
         :returns y: The result.
         :rtype: a numpy array of the right dimensions.